jimdelois/project-generator/assets/component/README.md

 ### Manual

 Each release is available for download from the [releases page on Github](__TOKEN_HOMEPAGE__/releases).
-Alternatively, you may fork, clone, and build the package.
+Alternatively, you may fork, clone, and build the package (please see the `CONTRIBUTING.md` for build target information).
 Then, install into the location of your choice.

 This package conforms to PSR-4 autoloading standards.